 I came to Korea to teach English in February 2018 and it is now September 2019, so I have been living and teaching here for some time now, enough time for me to experience and witness deeper aspects of Korean society and culture that you might miss if you’re just travelling here.

-My school has been wonderful and I have experienced a considerable amount of lovely moments with my students and fellow teachers however, at the end of the day when I’m released into the wider Korean society, I have learnt that I need to rewire my mind in order to tolerate how the general Korean public responds to me.
+My school has been wonderful and I have experienced a considerable amount of wonderful moments with my students and fellow teachers however, at the end of the day when I’m released into the wider Korean society, I have learnt that I need to rewire my mind in order to tolerate how the general Korean public responds to me.
 I did not know how to do this for a considerable amount of time here and I feel a little sad and regretful that I was so angry for so long.

 I’m going to split this post into three.
 Part 1 being some of my experiences as an ESL teacher in the Korean middle school I work at, Part 2 being my experiences with my friends in Korea and Part 3 being some of my experiences as a foreigner in the wider Korean society.